 It’s also cause for a mini-celebration as I recently hit over 100k followers, a little over 102k as of this morning.
 I never in a million years thought that many people would be interested in my blog and recipes, so thank you so much for the support.

 My daughter helped me decorate some with the sprinkles, so that’s why they are a bit messy, lol.
 She was going just about insane waiting for me to finish the photos so we could slice it.
+I tested this cake both in 6 inch pans and 8 inch, which you will see in the photos.
+The 6 inch of course made the cake layers taller, but they didn’t cook through as well, so 8 inch is better and a more traditional size of layers.

 Remember these Fluffy Buttermilk Pancakes?
 Remember I said I was going to turn it into a cake?
 Well, when I got that request for a funfetti one around the same time, I knew it would be the perfect time to do it.
 I can’t even tell you how amazing it turned out!
 It took some adjusting of the ratios but it all worked out perfectly after a few trials.